 1.)
 Response to general objections

-At the very least, one must recognize in principle that the billions who have not been victimized by a particular State have zero claim to its illegitimate property whereas those who have been aggressed upon by said State do have a valid claim.
+At the very least, one must recognize, in principle, that the billions who have not been victimized by a particular State have zero claim to its illegitimate property, whereas those who have been aggressed upon by said State do have a valid claim.

 Having difficulty imagining the technical application of this principle does not make it any less sound.
-Perhaps one may disagree with the outline of how it might be implemented described above (market activity can not be predicted with absolute precision in advance), but he should sincerely ask himself whether the underlying principle is in error.
+Perhaps one may disagree with the outline of how it might be implemented described above (market activity cannot be predicted with absolute precision in advance), but he should sincerely ask himself whether the underlying principle is in error.